JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 This is useful if you want to [verify locally](#generatingXML) that your DSL scripts produce settings correctly for different values of DSL context parameters.

 <note>

-TeamCity server does not Maven for generating settings from your DSL scripts, so the generation of settings on the server will not be affected if you commit pom.xml with some context parameters back to repository.
+The TeamCity server does not use Maven for generating settings from your DSL scripts, so the generation of settings on the server will not be affected if you commit `pom.xml` containing context parameters back to the repository.

 </note>

 ## Advanced Topics